 As part of our early 2022 season forecast, we’re looking ahead to the 2023 CFB Playoffs.
 Below you’ll find everything you need to know about the CFP Semifinal dates, locates, the championship favorites and more.

 Bookmark this page for in-season updates on the latest CFB Playoff rankings, schedule, bowl projections and matchup previews.
+We’ll have fresh 2022 College Football Playoff projections in June.

 College Football Playoffs schedule: When are the CFB Playoffs?